MalindiJohn/data-structures-n-algorithms/Search-a-2D-Matrix-II/README.md

 # Search a 2D Matrix II

-Write an efficient algorithm that searches for a value target in an m x n integer matrix matrix.
+Write an efficient algorithm that searches for a value `target` in an `m x n` integer matrix `matrix`.
 This matrix has the following properties:

-Integers in each row are sorted in ascending from left to right.
+- Integers in each row are sorted in ascending from left to right.
-Integers in each column are sorted in ascending from top to bottom.
+- Integers in each column are sorted in ascending from top to bottom.

 ## Example 1